Skip to Content (Press Enter)

 Anchee Min was born and raised in Mao’s China.
 A staunch party supporter, she was awarded the lead role in a film to be made by Mao’s wife, Jiang Ching, but the death of Mao soon after caused the film to be cancelled.
 In 1984, Min emigrated to the United States and later wrote the bestselling biography Becoming Madame Mao.

-Poet and fiction writer Duo Duo was born in Beijing, China in 1951 and emigrated in 1989, later settling in the Netherlands, where he became a writer in residence at the Sinological Institute of Leiden University.
-He is considered one of the most outstanding poets to emerge after the Cultural Revolution.
+The poet and writer Duo Duo was born in Beijing in 1951 and now lives on the island of Hainan in southern China.
+After spending time in the United Kingdom, Canada and the Netherlands, he taught literature at Hainan University.
+He is considered one of the most outstanding poets to emerge from China since the Cultural Revolution.

 Chinese Propaganda Posters